felixlu/awesome-stars/topics.md

 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [explorerhq/sql-explorer](https://github.com/explorerhq/sql-explorer) - SQL reporting that Just Works.
 Fast, simple, and confusion-free.
 Write and share queries in a delightful SQL editor, with AI assistance.
 - [sourcery-ai/sourcery](https://github.com/sourcery-ai/sourcery) - Instant AI code reviews
-- [Kong/kong](https://github.com/Kong/kong) - 🦍 The Cloud-Native API Gateway and AI Gateway.
+- [Kong/kong](https://github.com/Kong/kong) - 🦍 The Cloud-Native Gateway for APIs & AI
 - [xitu/gold-miner](https://github.com/xitu/gold-miner) - 🥇掘金翻译计划，可能是世界最大最好的英译中技术社区，最懂读者和译者的翻译平台：
 - [dbeaver/dbeaver](https://github.com/dbeaver/dbeaver) - Free universal database tool and SQL client
 - [netdata/netdata](https://github.com/netdata/netdata) - The fastest path to AI-powered full stack observability, even for lean teams.